Defense Protocol: Plot summary

-President Li announces a maritime blockade at Taiwan Strait, citing Qin’s assassination and the subsequent kidnapping of his family by the CIA as his reasons.
+President Li announces a maritime blockade at Taiwan Strait, citing Qin's assassination and the subsequent kidnapping of his family by the CIA as his reasons.
 President Ryan responds by repositioning the destroyer USS Jason Dunham through Taiwan Strait to join the USS Reagan strike group east of Taipei.
-The destroyer arrives at the Chinese Maritime Exclusion Zone at Taiwan Strait, where it nearly collides with the PLA Navy’s Type 055 destroyer Nanchang.
-Nanchang’s political commissar fires an anti-ship missile at the USS Dunham before he is restrained by his commanding officer.
+The destroyer arrives at the Chinese Maritime Exclusion Zone at Taiwan Strait, where it nearly collides with the PLA Navy's Type 055 destroyer Nanchang; its political commissar then fires an anti-ship missile at the USS Dunham before he is restrained by his commanding officer.
 The USS Dunham shoots down the missile and proceeds through the exclusion zone, with the Nanchang shadowing them.

-Meanwhile, Katie deduces that a Chinese Special Forces unit may stage a false flag attack after seizing a Taiwanese anti-ship battery site at Huayu Island, justifying President Li’s invasion of Taiwan.
-She is also tasked by Kincaid with extracting Qin, the Night Spider, and Clark’s team out of mainland China.
-Katie meets with senior CIA officer Larry Sexton, Qiu’s original handler and lover, who suggests a rendezvous point at a Peking Man museum outside Beijing they had visited years ago.
-From there, Katie comes up with a plan for Qin, the Night Spider, and Clark’s team to proceed southeast to Tianjin, where the Korean merchant vessel Capella can smuggle them to Incheon in nearby South Korea.
+Meanwhile, Katie deduces that a Chinese Special Forces unit may stage a false flag attack after seizing a Taiwanese anti-ship battery site at Huayu Island, justifying President Li's invasion of Taiwan.
+She is also tasked by Kincaid with extracting Qin, the Night Spider, and Clark's team out of mainland China.
+Katie meets with senior CIA officer Larry Sexton, Qiu's original handler and lover, who suggests a rendezvous point at a Peking Man museum outside Beijing they had visited years ago.
+From there, Katie comes up with a plan for Qin, the Night Spider, and Clark's team to proceed southeast to Tianjin, where the Korean merchant vessel Capella can smuggle them to Incheon in nearby South Korea.

 Katie and her task force are evacuated from Penghu Island to the USS Dunham, while two separate Navy SEAL teams are assigned to defend the Huayu anti-ship battery site and assist in exfiltrating the defense minister out of Tianjin.
 Meanwhile, Qin and the Night Spider arrive at the Peking Man museum, where they get into a gunfight with two MSS operatives before Clark and his Australian team member rescue them.
 They proceed to Tianjin, where a Navy SEAL team helps them board the Capella.